 On one of the many pathways<\/p><\/div>\n

-After lunch at the Heligan Tearoom, which had a wide choice of lovely home cooked food (and produce from the onsite bakery), we visited ‘The Northern Gardens,’ which are home to the Productive Gardens, which include the vegetable garden, the melon yard and the walled flower garden complete with over 200 varieties of fruit and veg; and the Pleasure Grounds.
-The Pleasure Grounds had so many nooks, crannies and paths and included Flora’s Green, which provided a spectacular display of exotic plants and trees, which are particularly beautiful at this time of year.
-We also visited the\u00a0Crystal Grotto and wising well, the Italian Garden and Sundial Garden.
-There was something to see around every corner, from natural sculptures to bird houses and scarecrows.<\/p>\n
+After lunch at the Heligan Tearoom, which had a wide choice of lovely home cooked food, we visited ‘The Northern Gardens,’ home to the Productive Gardens, which include the vegetable garden, the melon yard and the walled flower garden complete with over 200 varieties of fruit and veg; and the Pleasure Grounds.
+The Pleasure Grounds had so many nooks, crannies and paths and included Flora’s Green with its spectacular display of exotic plants and trees.
+We visited the Crystal Grotto and wising well, the Italian Garden and Sundial Garden.
+There’s something to see around every corner, from natural sculptures to bird houses and scarecrows.<\/p>\n

 \"10246318_10152378246090011_4666872283278025736_n\"<\/a>